 Tips to help you save money this holiday season

 - Set a budget and stick to it!
 A good way to avoid overspending is to set a realistic budget.
-Practical Money Skills Canada has a great Holiday Budgeting Calculator and Holiday Spending Calculator to help you keep track of how much you spend this holiday season.
+The Financial Consumer Agency of Canada (FCAC) has a great budget planning tool to help you keep track of how much you spend this holiday season.

 - Plan your meals.
 Plan your meals ahead of time and try to build your meals around what’s on sale.
 Consider a non-traditional holiday meal so you can make the most of what’s in your fridge or what’s on sale.